 The above factors are a shock if their change occurs suddenly and unexpectedly and dramatically affects a decline in aggregate supply.
 But, on the other hand, if their changes just took place normally, it wouldn’t be a shock.

-For example, a moderate increase in the oil price may not cause a shock.
-That may only lead to a moderate increase in production costs.
-But, if it rises sharply, a supply shock arises as production costs spike dramatically.
+For example, a moderate increase in the oil price may not cause a shock; it may only lead to a moderate increase in production costs.
+But if it rises sharply, a supply shock arises as production costs spike dramatically.

 Take the dramatic rise in oil prices as an example.
 Oil is used in many industries, from plastics to transportation.
 So, its higher price increases the operating cost.